-The Control of Substances Hazardous to Health (COSHH) Regulations 2002 state that exposure to hazardous substances must be avoided completely, or adequately controlled where this is not practicable.
+The Control of Substances Hazardous to Health (COSHH) Regulations 2002 (as amended) state that exposure to hazardous substances must be avoided completely, or adequately controlled where this is not practicable.
 The Regulations require control measures to follow a strict hierarchy and engineering solutions must be applied for the control of exposure before the use of personal protective equipment is considered.

 The webpages on LEV have been subdivided into parts as indicated on the right hand side of this page.
+Please note that there are separate Logbooks for Fume Cupboards, Capture Hoods and Microbiological Safety Cabinets (MSCs).

 Summary of Departmental Responsibilities: